-Whilst a medical condition does not mean a child will automatically be placed on the SEN register, some may experience SEN. In these instances the child may already have a statement, or Education, Health and Care plan (EHCP) which brings together health and social care needs, as well as their special educational provision.
+Whilst a medical condition does not mean a child will automatically be placed on the SEND register, some may experience SEND.
+In these instances, the child may already have an Education, Health and Care plan (EHCP) which brings together health and social care needs, as well as their special educational provision.